We were challenged to create an unconventional way to engage high school students in discussions around STEAM learning and career development.

 My fingers are poised above the mouse, excitedly tapping the left key without actually clicking.
 I’m mentally running through the launch checklist...
 Review the app’s description for spelling errors.
 Check.
 Upload the app preview screenshots.
 Check.
 Open it up on my iPhone to make sure it still works.
 Check.
 Let's launch this.

 The Be - Career Discovery app was ready to submit to the Apple App store.
 I simply had to click and it would be live to millions of users around the world and become my biggest foray into the world of software.
-This is the story of what happened after I pressed that button on May 11, 2016 and what I learned.
+This is the story of what happened after I pressed that button and what I learned.

 Be - Career Discovery is like Tinder for helping students discover and learn about STEAM careers.